 In 2013, the Corps determined that many tribal families who lived on the banks of the Columbia River prior to construction of the Bonneville and The Dalles dams did not receive relocation assistance.
 The Corps has conducted a legal analysis to determine its “unmet obligation” to build housing on the Columbia River for the four Treaty Tribes.
 Blumenauer, along with his colleagues, repeatedly urged the Corps to expedite and complete the analysis, particularly before the FY 2017 appropriations process began.

-Blumenauer is seeking funding for the Corps to construct housing they have the authority to replace.
-Where the Corps does not have existing authority, Congressman Blumenauer will work to provide them that authority to fully address the unmet obligation through the next 2016 Water Resources Development Act (WRDA).
-He will also ask for additional funding for the agency to meet these obligations.
+Blumenauer has fought for funding for the Corps to construct housing they have the authority to replace.
+Where the Corps does not have existing authority, Congressman Blumenauer is working to provide them that authority to fully address the unmet obligations.
+He is fighting for additional funding for the agency to meet these obligations.

 Addressing living conditions at the Treaty Fishing Access and "In-Lieu" sites now:

 In the short-term, Blumenauer is trying to help address current living conditions at the existing Treaty Fishing Access and In-Lieu sites.
 The Bureau of Indian Affairs’ budget is insufficient to provide the necessary sanitation, safety, and related infrastructure improvements for these sites.
 To address this, Blumenauer introduced H.R.
-5811 that would specifically authorize the Bureau of Indian Affairs to assess current sanitation and safety conditions at the sites, and construct temporary structures to improve those conditions, as well as provide upgrades to critical electricity, and sewer and water infrastructure.
+5811 (with a companion bill, S.50, introduced by Senator Merkley in the U.S. Senate) that would authorize the Bureau of Indian Affairs to assess current sanitation and safety conditions at the sites, and construct temporary structures to improve those conditions, as well as provide upgrades to critical electricity, and sewer and water infrastructure.
+This legislation passed both chambers of Congress and was signed into law in 2019, and is currently being implemented to improve conditions at the sites.
 For more information, read this coverage from The Oregonian.